noahbenson/vss2024/prep.md

 Participants will be sent instructions on connecting to the virtual compute environment for the course once they register.
 No software beyond a modern web browser is required.
-A laptop (not a a tablet or chromebook) is required to follow along with tutorials during the course.
+A laptop (not a tablet or chromebook) is required to follow along with tutorials during the course.
 Registered participants are also welcome to come and just observe if they wish.